Creating a Plot Plan in Home Designer Pro

 - Press OK after entering in the last value to close the dialog and return to floor plan view, where we can see the polyline we created.

-- Next, use the Select Objects tool to select the polyline you created, and click on the Open Object edit too to display the Polyline Specification dialog.
+- Next, use the Select Objects tool to select the polyline you created, and click on the Open Object tool to display the Polyline Specification dialog.

 - Go to the Line Style panel, and in the lower right of the dialog in the Display Options category, check the boxes beside Show Length and Show Angle then click the OK button to return to your floor plan view.